10 ways to encourage wild Barn Owls

 - In a building, on a tree, or on a pole?
 Find out where’s the best place to put up a nest box.

 - Build a Barn Owl box yourself with free plans and instructions.
+Watch the instructional video on how to erect a nestbox inside a building.

 - Buy a Barn Owl nestbox direct from the Barn Owl Trust.

 - A lot of nestbox designs are far from ideal.
 If you are thinking of getting a box from another supplier please check it against our Nestbox Design Criteria.
+Watch this video on the importance of the correct design.

 - For barn conversions, new build etc. go to How to build-in a permanent space for Barn Owls.